 Regulatory Capital Value: Under the methodology developed by Ofwat, the regulatory capital value of Regulated Companies is a critical parameter underlying the wholesale price controls set at Periodic Reviews.
-It represents the value of the capital base of the relevant price control for the purposes of calculating the return on the capital element of the determination of K. The value of the regulatory capital value to investors and lenders is protected against inflation by adjusting the value each year by RPI.
-In addition, Ofwat's projections of regulatory capital value take account of the assumed net RCV additions in each year of a Periodic Review Period, which are a function of the total expenditure over the period and the pay-as-you-go ("PAYG") ratio.
-The PAYG ratio is established for each price control in the Final Determination and reflects the proportion of total expenditure that is remunerated in the current price control period with the remaining non-PAYG totex added to the RCV to be remunerated in future periods.
-The remuneration of the RCV occurs through the RCV run-off, where the RCV is reduced by the RCV run-off that is included within the revenue cap.
+It represents the value of the capital base of the relevant price control for the purposes of calculating the return on the capital element of the determination.
+The value of the regulatory capital value to investors and lenders is protected against inflation by adjusting the value each year by RPI for 50 per cent. of the RCV existing as at 1 April 2020 and by CPIH for the remaining 50 per cent. of opening RCV plus additions to the RCV after 1 April 2020.
+Ofwat's projections of regulatory capital value take account of the assumed net RCV additions in each year of a Periodic Review Period, which are a function of the total expenditure over the period and the pay-as-you-go ("PAYG") ratio.
+The PAYG ratio is established for each price control in the Final Determination and reflects the proportion of total expenditure that is remunerated in the current price control period with the remaining non-PAYG Totex added to the RCV to be remunerated in future periods.
+The remuneration of the RCV occurs through the RCV run-off, where the RCV is reduced by the RCV run-off that is included within the allowed revenues and the application of an allowed return on the RCV.